 We are interested in improving the ways that integrated electronic systems interface with the physical world, by designing new high-performance electronic circuits and combining them with new materials and biophysical systems.

-** We currently have openings for a postdoctoral associate starting Spring 2015, and a PhD student starting Fall 2015.
+** We currently have an opening for a postdoctoral associate.
 Positions are highly competitive!
 If you are interested please email us your CV and a description of your research interests.

 Congratulations to graduates Max Gottesman (ScM), Stephen Weinreich (ScB), and Jeanette Miranda (ScB), and welcome Andrew Tian and Sam Friedman to the group as undergraduate summer fellows!

 Congratulations to Stephen Weinreich for receiving the Brown University Distinguished Thesis Prize for his honors thesis, "A Wireless Glucose Sensor on a Paper Substrate"

 We are starting a new project to build therapeutic devices for Parkinson's disease, and we are looking for undergraduate or ScM students interested in embedded systems and wireless electronics.
 If you may be interested, send us an email for more details.

 "Integrated circuit-based electrochemical sensor for spatially resolved detection of redox-active metabolites in biofilms" was published in Nature Communications. [link]

 "High-Bandwidth Protein Analysis Using Solid-State Nanopores" was published in Biophysical Journal! [link]

 "Slow DNA Transport through Nanopores in Hafnium Oxide Membranes" was published in ACS Nano! [link]

 Shanshan Dai joins the group as a graduate student.